 To help federally owned medical facilities improve their compliance with the RCRA requirements, EPA is hosting a compliance assistance webinar focusing on the most common RCRA hazardous waste violations found at federally-owned and operated medical facilities.

 The goal of the webinar is to help federal agencies that own or operate medical facilities or hospitals better understand their responsibilities under RCRA.
 In addition to providing information on these common issues, EPA will also provide insights from a regulator's perspective, and allow participants to ask questions of EPA inspectors.

 EPA will host the webinar on October 23, 2018 from 2-3:30pm EST. This training is open to federal facilities and states.
 Federal facility contractors may also participate if they have sponsorship from their federal agency.
-To register for the webinar, please click here: https://www.fedcenter.gov/training/rcra_noncompliance/rcra_webinar_application.
+PLEASE NOTE THE WEBINAR IS NOW CLOSED.
 The presentation slides can be downloaded here.